asafeliasim/react-tech-store/README.md

 ### Tech-Srore-APP

-An Mern-satck project i did during last semester.
+An Mern-satck project we did during last semester.

 A information web-site about an technological instruments.
 The project build with the following characteristics :